thegridelectric/gridworks-scada/README.md

 ## Dev cycle

 Default branch is dev.
-Make PRs to this branch for review.
+Make PRs to this branch for review from your code branch.
 Make bug changes directly to this branch.

-The main branch is protected - requires a PR
+The main branch is protected - requires a pull request.
+Default pattern is PRs from dev to main.
+This will also publish a new gwsproto package.

 ## License